cdl-geneseo/geneseo-dictionary/C/Chug.md

 # Chug

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Chug

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 VB: To drink beer rapidly, often by poking a hole in the can and drinking entire contents at once.
 F94 chug (VB): No change.
 90% of those surveyed identified the term as referring to beer drinking.
 Source: Dictionary of Geneseo English, Fall 1998 Simmington Chug (VB): to drink a lot (usually beer) very quickly.
 Definition of 100% of those surveyed.